All of our U.S. citizen services are available by appointment only.

 In the event of a true emergency, the consular section can still issue limited validity passports (usually valid for three months), which cannot be extended.
 Bearers will be required, however, to exchange their limited validity passports for a full-validity photo-digitized passport upon completion of their emergency travel, both through passport facilities in the U.S. and U.S. Embassies and Consulates abroad.
 Only one fee will be assessed if replaced within one year.
 Click here to view the instructions on replacing an emergency passport with a full-validity passport.

 Current fees are $110 for adult renewals, $145 to replace adult lost and stolen passports, and $115 for all minor (under 16) passports.
+Both cash and credit card payments are now accepted.

 For more information and passport application forms please see the Department of State website.